MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

 I've heard it so many times that I've lost count.
 "I want to get into detection engineering, but I don't know where to start".

 With that statement, I can sympathise.
-I spoke the same words verbatim when I first began my journey in the field, and I was given the same advice which I have given on several occasions.
+I spoke the same words verbatim when I first began my journey in the field, and I was given the same advice which I have now given on several occasions.

 **"Just start"**

-I know, that's about as useful as a screen door on a submarine and I felt equally as terrible giving only those two words of advice as the person I first received them from likely felt.
+I know, that's completely unhelpful and I felt equally as terrible giving only those two words of advice as the person I first received them from likely felt.
 So why do we all seem to give the same useless advice?
 For me, I think I struggled to answer because being asked "where do I start?" in the context of detection engineering musters up the same overwhelming sense of futility I felt when I first asked the question myself.
 There is simply so much ground to cover, too much to point anyone in a single direction and be confident that they will reach their destination.

 I've thought about this from time to time.
 What guidance can I give to those who are seeking a pathway into detection engineering? or if I rephrase that ...
 "I want to guide people into detection engineering, but I don't know where to start".